devenes/cloudformation-containerization-bookstore-api/README.md

-# Dockerization of Bookstore Web API Python Flask with MySQL using Docker Compose
+# Dockerization of Bookstore Web API Python Flask with MySQL using Docker Compose and CloudFormation

 ## Description

 Bookstore Web API Application aims to create a bookstore web service using Docker to have the understanding to dockerization of an application.
-The application code is to be deployed as a RESTful web service with Flask using Dockerfile and Docker Compose on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation Service.
+The application code is to be deployed as a RESTful web service with Flask using Dockerfile and Docker Compose on AWS Elastic Compute Cloud (EC2) Instance using AWS CloudFormation Service.

 ## Problem Statement